emberjs/website/source/guides/understanding-ember/the-view-layer.md

 In order to make it easy to take action at different points during your view's lifecycle, there are several hooks you can implement.

-* `willInsertElement`: This hook is called after the view has been rendered but before it has been inserted into the DOM.
+* `willInsertElement`: This hook is called after the view has been rendered, but before it has been inserted into the DOM.
 It does not provide access to the view's `element`.
 * `didInsertElement`: This hook is called immediately after the view has been inserted into the DOM.
 It provides access to the view's `element` and is most useful for integration with an external library.
 Any explicit DOM setup code should be limited to this hook.
 * `willDestroyElement`: This hook is called immediately before the element is removed from the DOM.
 This is your opportunity to tear down any external state associated with the DOM node.
 Like `didInsertElement`, it is most useful for integration with external libraries.
 * `willClearRender`: This hook is called immediately before a view is re-rendered.
 This is useful if you want to perform some teardown immediately before a view is re-rendered.